-Identification requires that the regulation affects ES ratings but affects northbound shares only through its effect on ES ratings.
+Identification requires that the regulation affects ES ratings but affects northbound shareholdings only through its effect on ES ratings.
 The first condition is met as long as the policy sufficiently changes firms' environmental performance and, thereby, their ES ratings.
-We confirm the instrument's power below.
-The most likely challenge to the second condition is that the policy affected firms' financial performance and thereby their stock prices; and that foreign investors are more sensitive to these stock price changes than domestic investors.
+We confirm this below.
+The most likely challenge to the second condition is that the policy affected firms' financial performance and thereby their stock prices; and that foreign investors are more sensitive to these stock price changes than domestic investors or that the change in financial performance directly affected investments in ES performance.
 To check this, we run an event study regressing the stock price of all firms traded on the SSE and SZSE in the 24 months prior to and after the policy change, with the implementation month in the firm's province normalized to zero sp{itm} is the average stock price, defined as monthly total trading value divided by monthly total trading volume, for firm i in month m of year t, and \mathbf{P}{irtm} is equal to one if it is r months relative to the regulatory change.
 Firm fixed effects (ω_i) capture firm-specific unobservables affecting the stock price, and X{itm} includes province-, industry-, SOE-, FOE, and "sin"-stock-by-year-by-month fixed effects.
 We show a year-month fixed effect (v{tm}) in the specification, even though this is absorbed by the other fixed effects, to illustrate that this is a two-way fixed effects estimator.
-Appendix B.3 plots β_r along with 95% confidence intervals.
-There are no significant effects on stock prices around the staggered implementation dates.
-This suggests that the direct effects of the policy were not significant enough to affect stock prices and, therefore, deferentially affect shares held by foreign and domestic investors.
-Since the instrument is orthogonal to stock returns, this also rules out that foreign investors are simply investing in financially successful firms and that ES improvements are a byproduct of their better financial conditions.
+Appendix B.5 plots β_r along with 95% confidence intervals.
+There are no significant effects around the staggered implementation dates.
+This suggests that the policy's effects on financial performance were not significant enough to affect stock prices.
+This also rules out that foreign investors are simply investing in financially successful firms and that ES improvements are a byproduct of their better financial conditions.

-$$sp{itm} = \sum{r \neq 0} \beta_r \mathbf{P}{irtm} + \gamma' X{itm} + \omega_i + \nu{tm} + \epsilon{itm}.$$ (6)
+$$sp{itm} = \sum{r \neq 0} \beta_r \mathbf{P}{irtm} + \gamma' X{itm} + \omega_i + \nu{tm} + \epsilon{itm}. \tag{6}$$